UJIAN NASIONAL

 B. The tourists are spreading contagious diseases.

-C. The government is planning to restrict visitors to some coral cays.
+C. The government is planning to restrict visitors to some coral

 D. The new industry makes the number of unemployment increase.